FDAPT: Federated Domain-adaptive Pre-training for Language Models

 \subsection{Non-IIDness in Federated Pre-training}

 Existing research in federated pre-training methods only focused on IID situations and ignored the non-IID issue, which commonly exists in practical FL applications and can cause performance drops.
-Non-IIDness in supervised learning is usually related to the distribution of data labels and features \cite{kairouz2021advances}.
+Non-IIDness in supervised learning is usually related to the distribution of data labels and features \citep{kairouz2021advances}.
 However, datasets used for pre-training only contain raw texts, which do not have pre-defined labels or features.
 Therefore, we define three types of non-IIDness in the federated pre-training process, including quantity skew, sentence length distribution skew and vocabulary distribution skew.

 \textbf{Quantity skew} refers to the imbalance in the number of training data across different clients.
 In the context of federated pre-training, we define it as the imbalance of the number of raw texts among all clients.
 Additionally, sentence length and the number of vocabulary are important features of text data.
 Therefore, we argue that federated pre-training with imbalanced average sentence length or the number of vocabularies may affect the final results.
 We define the \textbf{sentence length distribution skew} as the imbalance of the average sentence length across multiple clients, and \textbf{vocabulary distribution skew} as the imbalance of the number of unique words across all clients.
 When creating these skews, the aim is to maximize a single metric discrepancy among all clients, while keeping other metrics almost the same.
 Detailed description of non-IIDness in federated pre-training is included in Appendix \ref{noniidness}.
 The data distribution for experiments is reported in Appendix \ref{datadistribution}.

-\subsection{Frozen Federated Domain-adaptive Pre-training}
+\subsection{Frozen Federated Domain-Adaptive Pre-Training}

 The pre-training process often requires extensive computational resources.
-For example, it took 23 days to train the domain-specific BioBERT model on eight V100 GPUs \cite{lee2020biobert}.
+For example, it took 23 days to train the domain-specific BioBERT model on eight V100 GPUs \citep{lee2020biobert}.
 Hence, mitigating computation costs is important in the FDAPT process.